moved to https://docs.hpc.taltech.ee

 Memory

 The default dynamic memory requested by Gaussian is frequently too small for successful job termination.
-Herein, if amount of memory requested is insufficient, the job can crash.
+Herein, if amount of memory requested is insufficient, the job will crash.
 There is no golden rule for memory requests.
-Usually, for common calculations (e.g. optimization, frequency etc.) 1-2 GB per 1 CPU is sufficient.
-This can be done by the -m flag in the command line (e.g. -m=48gb) or by adding the %Mem command in Gaussian input file (e.g. %Mem=1GB).
+Usually, for common calculations (e.g. optimization, frequency etc.) 2 GB per 1 core is sufficient.
+This can be done by the -m flag in the command line (e.g. -m=48gb) or by adding the %Mem keyword in Gaussian input file (e.g. %Mem=2GB).
 For more information see Gaussian manual and taltech user-guides.

 However, there are calculations that require more memory (e.g TD-DFT, large SCF calculations, etc.).
 Data from a slurm-JOBID.stat file can be useful to determine the amount of memory required for a computation.
 In slurm-JOBID.stat file the efficiency of memory utilization is shown.